-Travelling to San Francisco for Okta's Oktane19 Confernce was a blast!
+Travelling to San Francisco for Okta's Oktane19 Conference was a blast!

 I was fortunate to travel to #Oktane19 up on the West Coast of the US in San Francisco where I explored what's next for Okta in the coming year.

-Here's my take on #Oktane19 and key points I took away from the conference and the key trends to our cyber industry.
+Here's my take on #Oktane19 and key points I took away from the conference and the key trends in our cyber industry.

-This year @Okta's, CEO Todd McKinnon announced a tonne of updates through the company opening keynote which were distilled into 5 key takeaways for the coming year.
-With over 4,000 people in the audience, the core theme behind this years Oktane conference is that Trust is the new frontier in technology and without it, technology won't reach its full potential.
+This year @Okta's, CEO Todd McKinnon announced a tonne of updates through the company opening keynote which was distilled into 5 key takeaways for the coming year.
+With over 4,000 people in the audience, the core theme behind this year's Oktane conference is that Trust is the new frontier in technology and without it, technology won't reach its full potential.

 "Trust is the new frontier, Identity is key to security and key to the user experience.
 It’s the connection between people and technology.
 Trust is about how people feel and identity is key to trust.
 It’s all connected and the foundation is user trust" in opening from Todd McKinnon the CEO of Okta